As one of three courses centred around the BCS Certificates for Enterprise and Solution Architecture, this one focuses on the Practitioner capability.

 - Attendees must have either achieved the BCS Intermediate-level certificate, or have studied the syllabus and associated Reference Model and be either TOGAF 8 Certified or TOGAF 9 level 2 Certified.

-- Candidates must bring a copy of their up-to-date TOGAF qualification Certificate for submission to the BCS.
+- Delegates will be required to provide a copy of their TOGAF certificate to BCS.

 At the end of this course you will be able to use, in a practical way, the key terms and concepts of systems architecture, including: